JiayunLi-3E8/JiayunLi-3E8/README.md

-I'm just a college student.
+I'm just a college student of IOT major.